pranaybinju/maps_blog/blogs/2019/optimistic-locking-in-rails/optimistic-locking-rails.md

 [Image Attached]

 Optimistic locking uses "version number" column to track changes in each table that needs to implement concurrent access.
 Every-time a record in such a table changes, its version number is updated.
-If two users update a record simultaneously, only one of the user gets their changes accepted and other users will receive an error message because the version number won't match the version in the table.
+If two users update a record simultaneously, only one of the users gets their changes accepted and other users will receive an error message because the version number won't match the version in the table.
 In the example above, Ritesh will get an alert that the title has been changed while he was editing it.
 So the application feature can now allow refreshing the page so that Ritesh sees the updated title for the product.

 ### Please note that: